 Ivey is known worldwide for its practical, collaborative teaching approach where students learn by working with actual business challenges faced by real managers.
 The method challenges their ability to analyze information, make decisions and defend them when others around may disagree.

-In his classes, Austin said it is not unusual for 40 or more different students to speak up and offer thoughts on single case.
+In his classes, Austin said it is not unusual for 40 or more different students to speak up and offer thoughts on a single case.
 That is the point, he continued, because when students feel they’ve discovered a principle for themselves, they are much more likely to retain it.

 “Sometimes people think case method is just about examples and anecdotes, that there’s no theoretical content,” he said.
 “This is my argument that it’s inductive.
 When we learn, we both induce and deduce; we look at specific situations and outcomes and extract from them generalizable principles that we reapply in a deductive mode.”